microsoft/NimbusML/src/python/docs/sphinx/concepts/types.rst

 Column Types
 ------------

-``nimbusml`` wraps a library written in C#, which is a strongly typed language.
+NimbusML wraps a library written in C#, which is a strongly typed language.
 Columns of the input data sources are ascribed a type, which is used by transforms and trainers to decide if they can operate on that column.
 Some transforms may only allow text data types, while others only numeric.
 Trainers almost exclusively require the features and labels to be of a numeric type.